learn-co-curriculum/phase-3-hashketball/README.md

 developer in the procedural programming paradigm.
 This is a huge moment.
 Celebrate it!

-Believe it or not the code that put rockets in space and mankind on the Moon were only slight variations on this style of programming.
+Believe it or not, the code that put rockets in space and mankind on the Moon were only slight variations on this style of programming.
 You've learned something really powerful!